 Updated list of active and archived projects and associated articles available at ResearchGate

-In my research group, we investigate the developmental plasticity and fitness consequences of behavioral and life history variation inside natural populations of several animal species with a particular focus on lizards and snakes.
-We are also interested in understanding how this variation influences population dynamics, geographic range and sensitivity of species to climate change and other global change factors.
-For this matter, we combine observational studies of field populations, laboratory and mesocososm experiments on whole populations, syntheses and theoretical work where we design new population dynamic models.
+In my research group, we investigate the developmental plasticity and fitness consequences of behavioral and life history variation inside natural populations of animal species with a particular focus on lizards and snakes.
+We are also interested in understanding how this variation influences population dynamics, geographic range and sensitivity of species to climate change or other global change factors.
+For this matter, we combine observational studies of field populations, laboratory and mesocosm experiments on whole populations, syntheses and models.

 Functional ecology of ectotherms: linking physiology and behavior with population ecology

-Together with colleagues in Paris, Toulouse, Lyon and Chizé, we are pursuing suites of interdisciplinary research projects where we wish to link a detailed description of organism physiology and behavior with a better understanding of their population ecology.
-We focus on ectotherms, especially lizards, which are ideal models to integrate elements of thermal and water physiology, stress physiology, energetic and behavior into predictive ecological models.
-Our current work includes glucocorticoid and oxidative stress physiology and the ecology of habitat degradation, biomarkers of population decline and extinction from climate warming, and mechanistic studies of the plasticity in hydroregulation and thermoregulation physiology and behavior.
+Together with colleagues in Paris, Toulouse, Lyon and Chizé, we are pursuing suites of interdisciplinary research projects where we wish to advance our knowledge of organism physiology and behavior in order to better understand their population ecology.
+We focus on ectotherms, especially lizards, which are ideal models to integrate elements of thermal and water physiology, stress physiology, energetic and behavior into mechanistic and predictive ecological models.
+Our work focuses on glucocorticoid and oxidative stress physiology, the biology of telomeres and mechanisms of senescence, integrative studies of the hydroregulation and thermoregulation physiology and behavior, and field or experimental studies of the effects of habitat degradation and climate warming on population decline and extinction.
+Students interested in these topics are welcome to join our ongoing funded projects.

 Dupoué, A., Rutschmann, A., Le Galliard, J-F., Clobert, J., Angelier, F., Marciau, C., Ruault, S., Miles, D.B. and Meylan S. 2017.
 Shorter telomeres precede population extinction in wild lizards.
 Scientific Reports 7:16976